 With its easy-to-use interface, H&R Block's At Home software is ideal for preparing simple tax returns.
-H&R Block, the makers of At Home, have done a good job of making data entry screens easy to read, and extra help is available through "Guide Me" interview-style questions.
-H&R Block offers "Worry-Free Audit Support" included in the price of the software, which means an H&R Block employee will personally help you defend your return in an IRS audit.
-Audit support is typically offered at an additional cost in other tax preparation software programs.
+H&R Block, the makers of At Home, has done a good job of making data entry screens easy to read, and extra help is available through "Guide Me" interview-style questions.

-At Home Premium handled my fairly sample tax return with only a few frustrations.
-At Home's clean interface and short interview questions all helped speed things along.
+At Home's clean interface and short interview questions are all aimed at helping speed things along.
 At Home has the ability to import W-2 data from participating firms.
 At Home can also import investment income and capital gains details directly from participating financial institutions.

 H&R Block At Home has a clean, two-tier navigation system along the top of the screen.
 But navigating to individual data entry screens feels a bit cumbersome.
-Clicking on "federal," for example, prompts At Home to ask whether I want to continue where I left off, go to the first page of the interview, or review what I've entered so far.
-I had expected to be able to drill down to specific sections relating to the federal return.
-That drill down navigation can be found by clicking on the "Take Me To" link, which presents a table of contents for various sections.
+Clicking on "federal," for example, prompts At Home to ask whether you want to continue where you left off, go to the first page of the interview, or review what you've entered so far.
+To drill down to specific sections relating to the federal return, click on the "Take Me To" link, which presents a table of contents for various sections.

-Users still need to click through the screens in that particular section to access the particular area they are looking for.
+Users still need to click through the screens in that particular section to access the particular area they're looking for.
 There's no quick way to navigate back or forward to a specific data entry screen.

 Help Questions on Each Page

-H&R Block has made tax and program help easier to access.
-On the right hand side of At Home are common questions relevant to the current data entry screen.
+H&R Block has aimed to make tax and program help easier to access.
+On the right-hand side of At Home are common questions relevant to the current data entry screen.
 On the input page for the sale of stocks, for example, At Home displays questions covering where to report sales of assets when a Form 1099-B hasn't been received, how much of a stock loss can be deducted, and how to enter data from a consolidated brokerage statement.
 Unlike TurboTax, which uses a community model to answer questions, the answers in At Home are written by the H&R Block staff.

 At Home also features a "Guide Me" set of interview questions.
 On the filing status page, for example, you can either select your filing status directly or you can click on the "Guide Me" button to be led through a series of questions that will help determine the best filing status for you.